cmars/juju-charm-mattermost/README.md

 ## License

-This charm is Copyright 2016 Cmars Technologies, LLC.
-All rights reserved.
+Copyright 2016 Cmars Technologies, LLC.

 Mattermost is a trademark of Mattermost, Inc.

+### Disclaimer

 This charm automates installation, configuration and management of a Mattermost server based on publicly documented best practices.
-This charm is not a part of the Mattermost product, and does not represent Mattermost, or its trademark owner, Mattermost, Inc., in any way.
+This charm is not a part of the Mattermost product, is not endorsed by, and does not represent Mattermost, Inc. in any way.

 See the [Mattermost](http://www.mattermost.org/) website for more information about the licenses and trademarks applicable to the software installed by this